Key Takeaways

 Best for Comparing Carrier Options

-Simply Business is the fourth-best general liability insurer in Missouri, ranking second for customer experience through its marketplace model.
-Unlike traditional insurers, Simply Business pulls quotes from multiple carriers like Hiscox and CNA, giving Missouri business owners the ability to compare options and pricing in one place.
-Users appreciate the speed and accuracy of quotes, though some note that coverage details are less clear upfront since each policy comes from a different underlying carrier.
+Simply Business ranks fourth overall for general liability insurance in Missouri and second for customer experience through its marketplace model.
+Rather than underwriting policies directly, it pulls quotes from multiple carriers, including Hiscox and CNA, so Missouri business owners can compare options and pricing in one place.
+Customers cite quote speed and accuracy as strengths, though some note that coverage details aren't always clear upfront since each policy comes from a different underlying carrier.

 The marketplace model lets Missouri businesses shop for carriers offering specific endorsements or bundled professional liability, but sublimits and policy terms vary by carrier.
 The carrier you select also handles policy management and claims, not Simply Business, leading to different experiences.
 Simply Business’s rates aren’t as low as other providers, but certain industries still see considerable savings.
 These include tech and IT firms (23% savings) and retail operations (17% savings).